pvandervelde/mindvortex/src/posts/2100-01-01-Sofware-development-pipeline-In-the-build-system-or-not.md

   - As far as I'm aware there is no software for this purpose out there
   - Because each pipeline is different, each pipeline tracking application will be different.
 This sort of means that for most companies it is better to custom write this software

+- Dynamic systems are harder.
+These can happen if you have multiple component stages, e.g. one artefact is build and tested which then triggers the pipeline for one or more artefacts which consume the new artefact, e.g. building a VM image with the binaries for a web service (or something like that)

 When to use: